Cyclone Alibera

-Tropical Cyclone Alibera was the second longest-lasting tropical cyclone on record in the south-west Indian Ocean, with a duration of 22 days.
+Tropical Cyclone Alibera was the third longest-lasting tropical cyclone on record in the south-west Indian Ocean, with a duration of 22 days.
 It formed on December 16, 1989, well to the northeast of Madagascar.
 For several days, it meandered southwestward while gradually intensifying.
 On December 20, Alibera intensified to tropical cyclone status with 10‑minute maximum sustained winds of 120 km/h, or the equivalent of a minimal hurricane.
 That day, the Météo-France office in Réunion (MFR) estimated 10‑minute winds of 140 km/h, while the Joint Typhoon Warning Center (JTWC), an unofficial warning agency for the region, estimated peak 1‑minute winds of 250 km/h.
 After drifting erratically for several days, the storm began a steady southwest motion on December 29 as a greatly weakened system.
 On January 1, Alibera struck southeastern Madagascar near Mananjary, having re-intensified to just below tropical cyclone status.
 It weakened over land but again restrengthened upon reaching open waters on January 3.
 The storm turned to the southeast, then to the southwest, and finally back to the southeast, dissipating on January 5.

 Early in its duration, Alibera produced gusty winds in the Seychelles.
 Upon moving ashore in Madagascar, the cyclone lashed coastal cities with heavy rainfall and up to 250-km/h (150-mph) wind gusts.
 In Mananjary, nearly every building was damaged or destroyed, and locals considered it the worst storm since 1925.
 Across the region, the cyclone destroyed large areas of crops, thousands of houses, and several roads and bridges.
 Alibera killed 46 people and left 55,346 people homeless.
-After the storm, the Malagasy government requested for international assistance.
+After the storm, the Malagasy government requested international assistance.